timescale/docs.timescale.com-content/tutorials/clustering.md

 # Tutorial: Scaling out TimescaleDB

->:WARNING: Distributed hypertables are currently in PRIVATE BETA and are not yet meant for production use.
-For more information, please [contact us][contact].

 TimescaleDB can be run in a multi-node setup, with one primary access node distributing writes and queries to multiple data nodes.
 For more information on the actual underlying architecture, you can view our [architecture][architecture] section.